Rabindranath Tagore in Cinema: Over a Century of Inspiration

 While Ghosh’s Chitrangada is the most compelling modern interpretation of a Tagore work, among the failed experiments has to be Q’s Tasher Desh (2012), based on Tagore’s play by the same name.
 Q’s film is about a playwright who becomes obsessed with Tagore’s play and while the visuals were strikingly beautiful, Tasher Desh felt incoherent as a film and a story.
 It didn’t please purists who found too little of Tagore in the adaptation and neither did it work for those who didn’t know the original.

 Tagore’s writing makes up the canon of Bengali literature, epitomising a classical tradition, and you would expect his works to be a favourite with filmmakers who are interested in lavish works of historical fiction.
 Yet his stories have shown themselves to be open to reinterpretation and adaptations, which in turn has helped to keep Tagore part of the cultural discourse.
-The films made by greats like Satyajit Ray and Rituparno Ghosh have shown that even 100 years later, Tagore’s writing has the space and sensitivity to showcase modern ideas and politics.
+The films made by greats like Satyajit Ray and Rituparno Ghosh have shown that even a century later, Tagore’s writing has the space and sensitivity to showcase modern ideas and politics.

 Related Stories